ssokhey/python-obfuscation-sample/README.md

-# python-obfuscation-sample
+# Sample Code
-Sample code for a walkthrough of obfuscating Python code using Cython
+For a walkthrough of obfuscating Python code using Cython.

+For Medium Post: